 The excise tax on retail of certain excisable goods is established at 5%.

-Effective from 1 March 2016, Ukraine introduced an electronic system for the administration of fuel sales.
+Effective from 1 March 2016, Ukraine introduced an electronic system for the administration of fuel sales

-5.11 Tax Controversies
+5.11 Tax controversies

-The chamber tax audit is conducted by tax auditors of the tax office on the basis of tax returns and other mandatory filings of the taxpayer related to the computation of the taxpayer's tax liability.
-A scheduled on-site documentary tax audit of a taxpayer is carried out only if and when such audit is scheduled in the "plan of works" of the relevant tax office, which has to be published online.
+The chamber tax audit is conducted by tax auditors of the tax office based on tax returns and other mandatory filings of the taxpayer related to the computation of the taxpayer's tax liability.
+A scheduled on-site documentary tax audit of a taxpayer is carried out only when such an audit is scheduled in the "plan of works" of the relevant tax office, which has to be published online.
 An unscheduled on-site documentary tax audit, in contrast to a scheduled one, is not pre-planned and is conducted upon the occurrence of any of the statutory defined events, e.g., when a taxpayer fails to file a tax return.

-Effective from 1 September 2013, a special type of unscheduled on-site documentary tax audit has been introduced in relation to compliance with transfer pricing legislation ("TP Audit").
+Effective from 1 September 2013, a special type of unscheduled on-site documentary tax audit was introduced in relation to compliance with transfer pricing legislation ("TP Audit").
 A TP Audit differs from regular tax audits in scope, duration and grounds for conducting them.